 Debt reduces net cash flow.
 Buying a depreciating asset on credit is bad debt.
 Often this is unavoidable.
 Buying a car is typically done with debt.
 Just make sure you know this is bad debt.
 Buying a home is good debt.
 Eventually we pay off the debt and are left with an asset that has appreciated in value.

 A home is not a good investment.
 I bought a house for $250,000 in 2002.
 Paid roughly $50,000 in property tax and another $50,000 in upgrades and maintenance.
 It is worth $800,000 in 2018.
 That is between a 4.5% to 5.5% annual rate of return.
-And, that is in a great housing boom.
-It isn't a great investment.
-However, it is a beautiful forced savings plan.
+It isn't that great and this is in a massive housing boom.
+However, a home is a beautiful forced savings plan.
 Every mortgage payment reduces my debt and increases net worth as long as the value at least remains constant.
 Eventually, I will have no mortgage and an asset that continues appreciating in value.

 Savings Plans Through Work